5 Critical Construction Project Reports Your System Should Pull Without Fuss

-Here’s a list of key reports that you should be able to pull at any moment from your construction project management software:
+Here’s a key list of project management reports that you should be able to pull at any moment from your construction project management software:

 You’ll also need a general ledger model that supports inter-company transactions and hierarchical reporting across business units and entities.

-A modern system will also have integrated contract valuation capabilities (which results in auto-generated work-in-progress accounting entries).
-These basic reports are critical to business profit and loss, and if your system can’t seamlessly pull them all in a flash it’s time to take a look at what else is out there.
+A modern project reporting system will also have integrated contract valuation capabilities (which results in auto-generated work-in-progress accounting entries).
+More complex, detailed reports offered by these platforms also allow for deeper dives into business data.
+But capabilities to create basic reports are critical to business profit and loss, and if your system can’t seamlessly pull them all in a flash it’s time to take a look at what else is out there.

 The system should provide you with a financial analysis throughout the entire lifecycle of all projects, from tender to completion (bonus points if it gives you access to real-time job analysis and committed and projected cost reporting).